 Inhaling or swallowing airborne asbestos fibers is the primary cause of mesothelioma – life-threatening cancer in the lining of the lungs.
 One of the most disturbing things about asbestos exposure is that symptoms of mesothelioma can take decades after exposure to appear — 20 to 50 years.
 Sadly, an estimated 11 million people were exposed to asbestos between 1940 and 1978 and 2 to 10% of those who heavy asbestos exposure will develop mesothelioma.

 Many of the effects from exposure to toxic chemicals last a lifetime and may include brain damage, cancer, blindness, burns, reproductive harm, lung damage, organ damage, skin scarring and disfigurement, and eye damage.
 Some of these exposures continue to worsen in time such as mesothelioma and Parkinson’s disease.

-Some diseases that result from an exposure to toxins may not show up immediately such as cancer, but can develop over time due to the workplace exposure.
+Some diseases that result from exposure to toxins may not show up immediately such as cancer but can develop over time due to workplace exposure.